What is Physical Deterioration?

 Short-lived Incurable Physical Deterioration

-For example, an electric chimney gets undesirable after few years because new, more efficient chimneys are available in the market.
+For example, an electric chimney gets undesirable after a few years because new, more efficient chimneys are available in the market.
 If the old chimney is in working condition, it may not be cost-effective to replace it with a new one.
 Over time, when this chimney gets really old, it would get economically feasible to replace it rather than repair it and increase life for a short period.

 Some, however, believe that the short-lived physical deterioration is curable.
 They argue that such deterioration will eventually get fixed (means replaced).